-No, you can only submit one application.
-If both fellowships and scholarships are available in your country, you should refer to your country page for more information on the options and decide which one to apply to.
+You can only submit one Chevening Scholarship application during each application period.
+If both fellowships and scholarships are available in your country, you can apply for both in the same application cycle.
+However, you should refer to your country page for more information on the options and decide which one is more relevant to your […]